bloxstreet/support/staff-information/store-jobs.md

 **Step 1:** Once you spawn in the staff room, head over to the security uniform.
 Wear the uniform by stepping on the rectangle below it.

 **Step 2:** Security staff members can cuff players who steal items from the store.
 If you find a player stealing an item, equip your cuffs and click on the player.
+After you that, select the 'Stealing' option.
 Doing this will send the player to the jail.

 **Step 3:** Security staff members should stand at the security desks.
 One desk is located at the front of the store, and another one is located at the back.